freeboub/google-fonts/font-packages/anek-odia/README.md

 ## 📖 License

-The `@expo-google-fonts/anek-odia` package and its code are released under the MIT license.
+The `expo-google-fonts-anek-odia` package and its code are released under the MIT license.

 All the fonts in the Google Fonts catalog are free and open source.